How Financial Services Companies Can Use Content to Better Connect with Customers

 Selena Ricks

-Your customers are receiving an influx of messages from competitors about the best ways to manage their personal finances during this disruptive time.
+Your customers are receiving many messages from competitors about the best ways to manage their finances.
 The only way to stand out is to deliver relevant, tailored information.
-Bankers and other service providers have long had access to vast amounts of sensitive customer data.
+Banks and other service providers have long had access to vast amounts of sensitive customer data.
 Digital tools such as CRM software, machine learning, and AI now make it possible to anonymize that data, automate customer segmentation, and power recommendation engines.
-True, valuable personalization is achieved when the right products, services, and helpful content are delivered to the right person at the right time.
+Valuable personalization is achieved when the right products, services, and helpful content are delivered to the right person at the right time.

-Opportunities for content to reduce customer friction are abundant — the key is to strike a balance between a digital and human touch, and to offer information in a way that enhances a customers’ emotional connection to your organization.
+Opportunities for content to reduce customer friction are abundant — the key is to strike a balance between a digital and human touch.
+Offer information in a way that enhances a customer’s emotional connection to your organization.

-On the other end of the spectrum, older generations are not often adept at or comfortable with digital and mobile banking tools and apps.
-They question security, in many cases are not afforded the opportunity to learn how to use these digital solutions, may not have modern equipment, and, to be fair, most digital banking experiences have not been designed for or tested by them to ensure effective usability.
+On the other end of the spectrum, older generations are often slower to adopt digital banking tools and apps.
+They question security and, in many cases, are not given enough opportunity to learn how to use these digital solutions, may not have modern equipment, and, to be fair, many digital banking experiences have not been designed for or tested by them to ensure effective usability.

-Banks and financial institutions have a major role to play in closing the education, comfort-level, and usability gaps, but they must move beyond the transactional element of the customer relationship and serve as a trusted advisor through lifelong financial decisions.
+Banks and financial institutions have a major role to play in closing gaps in education, comfort level, and usability, but they must move beyond the transactional element of the customer relationship and serve as trusted advisors through lifelong financial decisions.
 Build better content for customers to demystify intimidating subjects such as retirement, mortgages, and investing.
-Launch education and training programs in the branch and, especially right now, online that are tailor-made to reach older generations.
-Interactive content such as specialized calculators that give real-time feedback to the users and provide a wealth of analytics can be especially powerful.
+Launch online education and training programs that are tailor-made to reach older generations.
+Interactive content such as specialized calculators that give real-time feedback to users and provide a wealth of analytics can be especially powerful.

 According to the Aite Group, more than 75% of 22- to 49-year-olds say they would like to have their own virtual financial wellness coach.
 Consider other emerging technologies such as voice interfaces and in-app chats, and engage customers in ways that matter to them.
 For example, Capital One created an Alexa skill that allows users to get answers to questions like “How much did I spend at Whole Foods?” and “How much is my next mortgage payment?” as well as respond to commands such as “Pay my credit card bill.”

-Even when AI tools are enabled, banks and financial firms should always have writers and analysts on hand to create human-centric content across all customer facing channels.
-Ensure that your message and tone of voice are consistent across your website, your social media profiles, your marketing materials, and most importantly, share these guidelines with your customer service employees and associates.
-Robots are great in the back office but the human touch is what is called for at the storefront.
+Even when AI tools are enabled to help generate content, financial service providers must always have human oversight to ensure customer-facing content is accurate, unbiased, and empathetic.
+Ensure that your messaging and tone of voice are consistent across your website, social media profiles, and marketing materials.
+Share editorial guidelines with your customer service employees and associates.
+Robots are great in the back office, but the human touch is what is called for at the storefront.

 Do focus your messaging on the outcomes of working with your organization.
 Use vivid, inspiring language such as “you can” and “get more.”